 By far, the more straightforward fix is the condenser fan.
 Usually, with a faulty condenser fan, the fix is replacing the motor.

 You must buy a new motor from any online source or appliance store to perform the repair.
 From there, all you need to do is remove the mounting screws that hold the fan.
 Then, it is as simple as swapping out the old motor for the new motor.

 A fix of the evaporator fan is somewhat more complicated.
 This fix will involve removing the entire evaporator panel from the back of the refrigerator.

-Once you have done that you need to remove the fan and its mounting clip plus the blade and the wire harness.
-You then install the new motor into the wire harness and put the motor in its housing.
+Once done, you must remove the fan, mounting clip, blade, and wire harness.
+You then install the new motor into the wire harness and put it in its housing.

 - Have a long track record of experience

 - Are an area leader in refrigerator maintenance